carlobonamico/angular-component-based/angular-component-based-01.md

 # LAB: Add HTTP clients calling mock REST data
-Include the HttpModule in the main module
+Include the HttpClientModule in the main module

-Import Http service in FolderService
+Import HttpClient service in FolderService

-Inject Http service instance in the FolderService constructor
+Inject HttpClient service instance in the FolderService constructor

 Create the folders.json mock data file in the root project folder (or better in a dedicated data folder)